Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

     ...
 ```

-A `Union` requires at least two types and should be used with type that are not consistent with each other.
+A `Union` requires at least two types and should be used with types that are not consistent with each other.
 For
 example, usage of `Union[int, float]` is not necessary since `int` is consistent with `float` (implements all the supported operations of `float`) -- you can just use `float`.
 It's
 also recommended avoiding having functions return `Union` types as it causes the user to need to understand or perform `isinstance` checks
 on the return value before acting on it to write type-safe code.
 Sometimes this can be resolved by using an [overload](#use-typingoverload-to-overload-a-function).

+Note that adding support for a `Union` on input is generally non-breaking.
+However, adding a `Union`
+(or additional options to an existing `Union`) for a return type could be considered breaking and such a change should
+be brought to the attention of the Python architects.

 ### Use typing.Optional when a parameter can explicitly be None